History of Bank of New Hampshire

-Bank of New Hampshire is New Hampshire's largest independent bank and has grown to 21 offices state wide with more than $1 billion in assets since its inception in 1831.
+Bank of New Hampshire is the largest independent bank headquartered in New Hampshire and has grown to 21 offices state wide with more than $1 billion in assets since its inception in 1831.
 Because the bank is a mutual organization, it doesn't answer to stock holders and can focus on the success of its customers, communities and employees.
 Throughout its long history, the bank continues to be a strong, stable, financial organization.

 “We are proud to be New Hampshire’s oldest and largest locally owned bank; success means more than what we see on our balance sheet.
 It’s what we see on the faces of those we serve every day.
 That’s been our mission for nearly two centuries and it continues to be our mission to this day,” said Mark Primeau, President and Chief Executive Officer of Bank of New Hampshire.